-MP Justice Greening has hinted she may launch a leadership bid, provided UK Prime Minister Theresa May is pushed out of number 10, insisting “things need to change.”
+MP Justine Greening has hinted she may launch a leadership bid, provided UK Prime Minister Theresa May is pushed out of number 10, insisting “things need to change.”

 In the interview with Good Morning Britain on Monday, Greening was questioned about her political ambitions and didn’t rule herself out as a future Conservative Party leader and British prime minister.